Jump to content

 Graduating soon

-As a soon-to-be graduate, there are several practical things you need to keep track of.
-There are also several places where you can get help with job hunting, salary negotiation and much more.
+As a soon-to-be graduate, there are several things you need to keep track of if you wish to stay in Denmark.
+There are also several places where you can get help with job search, salary negotiation, and much more.
 We guide you through it all here.

-The 3 most important things, you should know, if you are staying in Denmark after graduation:
+If you are staying in Denmark after graduation

 2.